Brian GottProgram Director

 Campus Mail Code: 148703

 Brian Gott leads the Burkle Global Impact Initiative at UCLA’s Burkle Center for International Relations.
 The program’s purpose is to work with the entertainment industry, across all sectors, to engage more deeply with global social, humanitarian, and advocacy issues.
 The program's mission is to provide access, information and experts to storytellers, in order to provide resources that enable them to tell more fact-based stories in order to educate their audiences on real-world issues.
-The program has hosted global pro-social figures including Malala, US Ambassador to the United Nations Samantha Power, John Legend, Charlize Theron and Melinda Gates.
+The program has hosted global pro-social figures including Malala, John Legend, and Charlize Theron.
 The Burkle Global Impact Initiative works closely with the United Nations and its Creative Community Outreach Initiative.